ankschoubey/old-blog/_posts/2021-04-04-telling-the-truth.md

 - You won't have to rememember everything.
 - You can be free to express yourself the way you are.

+If you always tell the truth, you won't lie to yourself.
+Wishful thinking is a trap which will have an easier time avoiding if you always tell the truth.

 ### You'll have to believe the assumption that:

 By telling the truth, the best possible scenario that can happen will happen.

+While speking the truth, don't be afraid to think you are alone.
+Others exists, they are just as afraid as you.

+If you are overwhelmed, see if you are telling the truth.

+Telling the truth unhides the fog.

+Truth always shines.

+Not telling the truth is bad for self estime.

 ## Why you should speak up